-The grocery store will cater a roast beef dinner for 10 for $150.
-I think you can do it about $50 or less.
+The grocery store will be happy to cater a prime rib dinner for 10 for $185, a ham dinner for $95.
+I think you can do it for a lot less.

-Many of the grocery stores are having beef on sale this week and instead of getting a tenderloin roast at $15 a pound or more opt for an eye round roast for $4 a pound.
+Beef is on sale this week and instead of getting a tenderloin roast opt for an eye round roast for less.
 Most of the Whos in your house won’t know the difference.
+Make lots of gravy.

 Make your own mashed potatoes.
-If you buy the refrigerator boxed potatoes it’s about 80 cents a serving.
-If you make them yourself it’s about 25 cents a serving made with butter and milk.
-And you can make them the day before and just reheat in the microwave.
+If you buy the refrigerator boxed potatoes it is about 90 cents a serving.
+If you make it yourself it costs about 25 cents a serving.
+And you can make them the day before and just reheat in the microwave or a double boiler.

-Desserts; pies are really easy with the pre-made crusts.
-Apple pies from the bakery are about $10- $17.
-You can make one for under $5 and it can be a deep-dish pie with lots of apples.
+Desserts; you can make a pie for under $6 and it can be a deep-dish pie with lots of apples.

-Cookies are a snap.
-You can buy the dough and make sugar cookies with the kids.
+Cookies are easy.
+You can even buy the dough and make sugar cookies with the kids.
 The fun part is decorating them.

 Alcohol can be a budget buster.
 Start with a good bottle of wine and then open a less expensive bottle.
 If Uncle John traditionally expects brandy after dinner ask him to bring it.

 You can serve 10 people for under $60.
 You will need to spend your time if you don’t spend your money.